darthlotu5/WhatsAppDotnet/CONTRIBUTING.md

 ---

-Thank you for contributing to WhatsAppDotnet!
+Thank you for contributing to WhatsApp.Client!
 Your efforts help make this library better for everyone. 🙏